 Cooling your computer

-I'm often asked questions about how to keep the components in a computer cool. in particular the CPU and graphics chip can use large amounts of power, producing heat, and this needs to be removed effectively or they will overheat and be destroyed.
+I'm often asked questions about how to keep the components in a computer cool.
+In particular the CPU and graphics chip (GPU) can use large amounts of power, producing heat, and this needs to be removed effectively or they will overheat and be destroyed.
 If your system is shutting down after being in use for a while, this could be the source of your problem.

 To start you will need to identify what the source of the problem is by measuring temperatures while the computer is in use.
 You will also need to measure the room temperature with a thermometer.

 Its best to monitor how your system behaves from cold.
 So its a good plan to run HWInfo when the PC starts up.
 Here's how to do that.